komal-211/Churn-Analysis-EDA/README.md

 Acknowledgments
 I would like to thank Kaggle for providing the dataset and the Python data science community for their support and resources.

-Contact
-For questions or feedback, please contact hiteshnitkkr.

 Files
 churn_data.csv: The customer churn dataset